KunaalMangal/MKDemo_RN/README.md

 yarn start
 ```

-## Step 2: Build and run your app
+### Step 2: Build and Run Your App

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open a new terminal and use one of the following commands:

-### Android
+#### Android
 ```sh
 # Using npm
 npm run android